 Even though rooting isn’t illegal, manufacturers try to fight it.
 Gaining root access will immediately void your warranty.
 If something happens to your software or hardware, you won’t get it fixed by the phone provider.

 You might gain access to more apps and features, but that also means that you’ll have to be very selective with what you download on your phone.
 Some apps might contain malware and steal your sensitive data like login details, passwords or even payment details.
 Others might even grant hackers complete access to your phone.
-If you do root your phone, the least you should do is use a good antivirus and a VPN.
+If you do root your phone, the least you should do is use a good antivirus and a VPN service.

 You might think that you are ‘unlocking’ your phone but in reality you might download a rooting software that contains malware.
 Not all softwares and firmwares have been tested, so you might give hackers full access to your phone and any data stored on it.